How to teach a beginner to ride a bike

 Balance is a strange concept to teach.
 Staying upright on two wheels is not instinctive; in order to learn balance the falling instinct needs to be re-wired.
 If the bike falls one way, the instinct is to steer away from the lean.
 But to keep balance, the rider must steer in the same direction that the bike is leaning.
 So if the bike leans to the right, steer to the right.
 If it leans to the left, steer to the left.

-It’s tempting as a teacher or a parent to hold onto the bicycle to prevent the rider from falling – this is a natural instinct to try to prevent them from hurting themselves.
+It’s tempting as a teacher or parent to hold onto the bicycle to prevent the rider from falling.
 But by doing this, all you are teaching is for them to rely on you, not on themselves.
 Allow them to do it themselves from the beginning.
+If you do need to give support, hold the child, not the bike.

 Stride and glide